-LC 35 07115 1 may be given to applicants in any one or more of the following categories in the order 2 of priority specified in the charter: 3 (i) A sibling of a student enrolled in the charter school or in any school in the high 4 school cluster; 5 (ii) Students whose parent or guardian is a member of the governing board of the 6 charter school or is a full-time teacher, professional, or other employee at the charter 7 school; 8 (iii) Students who were enrolled in the local school prior to its becoming a charter 9 school; and 10 (iv) Students who reside in the charter attendance zone specified in the charter; and" 11 SECTION 14.
-12 Said chapter is further amended by striking Code Section 20-2-2067.1, relating to 13 amendment of terms of charter for charter school, initial term of charter, and annual report, 14 and inserting in lieu thereof the following: 15 "20-2-2067.1.
+05 SB35/AP 1 may be given to applicants in any one or more of the following categories in the order 2 of priority specified in the charter: 3 (i) A sibling of a student enrolled in the charter school or in any school in the high 4 school cluster; 5 (ii) Students whose parent or guardian is a member of the governing board of the charter school or is a full-time teacher, professional, or other employee at the charter 6 7 school; 8 (iii) Students who were enrolled in the local school prior to its becoming a charter 9 school; and 10 (iv) Students who reside in the charter attendance zone specified in the charter; and" 11 SECTION 14.
+Said chapter is further amended by striking Code Section 20-2-2067.1, relating to 12 amendment of terms of charter for charter school, initial term of charter, and annual report, 13 14 and inserting in lieu thereof the following: 15 "20-2-2067.1.
 16 (a) The terms of a charter for a local charter school may be amended during the term of 17 the charter upon the approval of the local board, the state board, and the charter school.
 18 The terms of a charter for a state chartered special school may be amended during the term 19 of the charter upon the approval of the state board and the charter school.
 20 (b) The initial term of a charter shall be for a minimum of three five years, unless the 21 petitioner shall request a shorter period of time, and shall not exceed five ten years.
 The 22 local board and the state board, in accordance with Code Section 20-2-2064.1. may renew 23 a local charter, upon the request of the charter school, for the period of time specified in 24 the request, not to exceed five ten years.
-The state board may renew a state chartered 25 special school, upon the request of the school, for the period of time specified in the 26 request, not to exceed ten years.
-For a local charter school, approval of the local board shall 27 also be required to renew a charter.
-28 (c) A charter school shall provide an annual report to parents or guardians, the community, 29 and the state board which indicates the progress made by the charter school in the previous 30 year in implementing its charter goals.
-A local charter school shall also provide an annual 31 report to the local board.
-A charter school shall submit an annual report outlining the 32 previous year's progress to the authorizing local board or state board, as appropriate, to 33 parents and guardians of students enrolled in the school, and to the Department of 34 Education no later than October 1 of each year.
-The report shall contain, but is not limited 35 to: 36 (1) An indication of progress towards the goals as included in the charter;
+The state board may renew a state chartered special school, upon the request of the school, for the period of time specified in the 25 26 request, not to exceed ten years.
+For a local charter school, approval of the local board shall

+- 28 (c) A charter school shall provide an annual report to parents or guardians, the community, - 29 and the state board which indicates the progress made by the charter school in the previous - 30 year in implementing its charter goals.
+A local charter school shall also provide an annual - 31 report to the local board.
+A charter school shall submit an annual report outlining the - 32 previous year's progress to the authorizing local board or state board, as appropriate, to - parents and guardians of students enrolled in the school, and to the Department of - 34 Education no later than October 1 of each year.
+The report shall contain, but is not limited - 35 to: